Tuesday, September 9, 2025

 3:00 PM - 3:45 PM

-Environmental contaminants are becoming an increasing concern for the food industry.
+PFAS contamination is becoming an increasing concern for the food industry.
 This session will explore the latest science, regulatory updates, and risk management approaches related to these persistent contaminants.
-Attendees will learn about current testing methods, potential impacts on meat and poultry products, and how to prepare for evolving expectations from regulators, customers, and consumers.
+Attendees will learn about potential impacts on meat and poultry products and how to prepare for evolving expectations from regulators, customers, and consumers.

 Join industry Meat Institute’s Director of Regulatory Services Roya Galindo for an interactive workshop focused on the Noncompliance Record (NR) process.
 This session will provide a practical, hands-on review of how establishments can analyze, respond to, and learn from NRs to support continuous improvement and regulatory compliance.
 Attendees will explore real-world examples, gain insights into common NR trends, and discuss effective strategies for developing robust, accurate responses.
 Whether you're new to NR review or seeking to refine your approach, this session offers valuable tools for strengthening your food safety and regulatory programs.